-The Company received certain research and development funding through a grant issued by the Bill & Melinda Gates Foundation ("BMGF").
-Funding is recorded on the combined and consolidated balance sheet as restricted cash upon receipt.
-The funding is recognized in the combined and consolidated statements of operations and comprehensive loss as a reduction to research and development expense as the related costs are incurred to meet those obligations over the grant period.
-Grant funding payments received in advance of research and development expenses incurred are recorded as deferred grant funding as a current liability in the Company's combined and consolidated balance sheets.
+The Company received certain research and development funding through a grant issued by the Bill & Melinda Gates Foundation ("BMGF"), or the Gates Foundation.
+The funding is recognized in the combined statement of operations and comprehensive loss as a reduction to research and development expense as the related costs are incurred to meet those obligations over the grant period.
+Grant funding payments received in advance of research and development expenses incurred are recorded as deferred grant funding as a current liability in the Company's combined balance sheets.